mikejeuga/CV/README.md

 ### Russell Investments - (Mars 2014 to June 2019)
 _**Portfolio Analyst**_

-*	Daily portofolio monitoring and analyis of institutional portfolios.
+*	Daily portofolio monitoring and analysis of institutional portfolios.
 	* Derivatives pricing and cash positions check followed by trade proposals/discussions with portfolio managers.
 	* Ensuring that post-trade positions make sense and trading cycle is finished with no issues and exposures are as expected.
 	* First analyst on the global team with clearance for trading before promotion.

-*	In-depth knowledge of the proprietary portfolio management system as well 3rd party trading systems.
+*	Demonstrated in-depth knowledge of the proprietary portfolio management system as well 3rd party trading systems.
 	* Learned relational databases fundamentals and enough SQL to query and manage portfolio data.
 	* End to end comprehension of dataflow, from data acquisition to clean portfolio position.
 	* Developed ad-hoc tools using (Python, SQL, Excel/VBA) to manage data validation and client reporting.
 	* Worked with the technology team in order to enhance process and automation.

-*	Provide ad-hoc analysis and presentations on the benefits of derivatives overlay programs for internal and for clients.
+*	Provided ad-hoc analysis and presentations on the benefits of derivatives overlay programs for internal and for clients.
-	* Contributed to increasing robustness of analysis tools to show advantages of using the Overlay platform.
+	* Contributed to increasing robustness of analytic tools to show advantages of using the Overlay platform.
-	* Created PowerPoint presentation on an ad-hoc basis for prospect meetings.
+	* Created presentations on an ad-hoc basis for prospects meetings.
-	* Worked closely with Operations team and Engineering Ops to resolve issue and share knowledge.
+	* Worked closely with the Operations team and Engineering Ops to resolve issues and share knowledge.

 ## Education